fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 Uniform Manifold Approximation and Projection, or UMAP for short, is a new dimensionality reduction algorithm, introduced in 2018 by McInnes et. al. [@umap].
 It is building on mathematical principles of Riemannian geometry and algebraic topology.
-This ground-up algorithm conception allows for multiple benefits, described in chapter [2.2.3](#umap).
+This ground-up algorithm conception allows for multiple benefits, described in section [2.2.3](#umap).
-However most prominently the paper shows that UMAP delivers graphical results as good or better than those of t-SNE, while performing faster.
+However, most prominently the paper shows that UMAP delivers graphical results as good or better than those of t-SNE, while performing faster.
 Since no parallelized version is available as of yet, the paper only compares sequential implementations.

 This thesis' purpose is to explore the possibilities of parallelizing the UMAP algorithm.